flash1729/Apple-Frameworks/README.md

 ### ViewModels
 Contains the view models for the app:
-- `FrameworkGridViewModel.swift`: Manages the data for the framework grid view.
+- `FrameworkGridViewModel.swift`: Manages the data for the framework grid view
 ### Views
 Contains the SwiftUI views of the app:
 - **App**: Main entry point of the app.